w3c/wcag3/guidelines/groups/text-and-wording/clear-language/numerical-supplements.md

 ---
+status: developing
-type: supplemental
+type: foundational
 ---

-Explanations or alternatives are provided to help users who have difficulty understanding numerical information.
+Alternatives are provided for numbers and numerical concepts.